Package 'propop'

 Description

 To get projection parameters, you must use the spelling defined in the corresponding FSO table.
 See vignette("prepare_data", package = "propop").
+Inspecting the column 'valueTexts' in the following package data may also help:

 Changes to the API interface may break this function.
 If problems occur, we recommend following the step-by-step procedure described in vignette("prepare_data", package = "propop").